 - Cover the tray with a tea towel.
 Let the Christmas Tree Pull-Apart Bread rest in a warm spot for 1-2 hours or until the dough is puffy again.

 - When the bread is ready to bake, preheat your oven to 180°C (350°F).

 - Bake the bread for 22-28 minutes or until the surface is evenly golden brown and the sides of each ball look cooked.

 - Melt butter in the microwave or stovetop.
 Mix with herbs in a small bowl.
 Brush the butter mixture on your bread while it’s warm.

-- If desired, sprinkle the bread with cherry tomatoes and pomegranate arils.
-Serve the pull-apart bread warm with marinara sauce or your choice of dip/sauce.
+- If desired, sprinkle the pull-apart bread with cherry tomatoes and pomegranate arils.
+Serve the bread warm with your favorite marinara sauce or condiment of choice.

 - If you use regular yeast, combine it with 2 tablespoons of warm water and a pinch of sugar beforehand.
 Wait until it bubbles then use it in the recipe.